GdKent/CHAL/README.md

 Before you begin, make sure that you have the following installed:

 - **Python 3.10 or later**
-  You can verify by opening your system terminal (macOS/Linux) or Command Prompt (Windows) within the desired directory (or cd to the desired directory) and running:
+  You can verify by opening your system terminal (macOS/Linux), Command Prompt (Windows), or Anaconda Prompt (Anaconda) within the desired directory (or cd to the desired directory) and running:
   ```bash
   python --version
   ```